 You also need to carefully review candidates’ portfolios.
 Look for similar examples to the projects you want your new graphic designer to take on.
 And remember that a few dazzling designs in a portfolio don’t necessarily make for a strong graphic designer.
 Is the work on brand for the client?
 Does it convey the right message for the audience?
 These are vital aspects to analyze because you’ll need your new hire to get it right for you and your clients, too.

 Ask the right questions

 When you’ve narrowed down your pool of applicants based on their resumes and portfolios, it’s time to start conducting interviews.
-This is your best opportunity to get to know them better and determine if they will fit in well at your company.
+This is your best opportunity to get to know candidates better and determine if they will succeed in your organizational culture.

 - What are your sources of inspiration for your design work?

 - Tell us about a time when you changed direction on a project based on constructive criticism?

 - What excites you most about this position?